Song and Story Circles

 Saturday, May 30th, 7-8:30 pm

-Nature, Resilience and Technology
+On Nature, Resilience and Technology

-via ZOOM (free admission)
+via ZOOM (free admission), and featured Calliope

-Featuring Calliope Claims the Heart
+Claims the Heart

 Brought to you by your longtime Soundfalls hosts, Byron Ricks and Maren Van Nostrand.

-This show is the outcome of four Soundfalls Circles, two in-person last fall, and two on zoom this spring.
+This show was the outcome of four Soundfalls Circles, two in-person last fall, and two on zoom this spring.
 They provided opportunities for any and all heartfelt contributions, not all original works of art, but anything the participants loved.
 They helped us get through trying times, strengthened community (and made new community), and gave us refreshing ways of looking at our common experiences.
-If you are interested in being a part of those, please email:
+If you are interested in being a part of these, please email: